 What this experiment shows us is not only the stunning dominance of those methods that are based on the right principles, but also the greater capacity adults have in order to actually acquire a language, as I said before.

-Language learning is a hard-working process that requires effort and study
+The most common misconception: Language learning is a hard-working process that requires effort and study

 We probably don’t use these exact words, but this belief is a part of the life of thousands and thousands of language learners.
 The good news is that it’s false as well.
 I’ve already talked many times about how being aware of this has changed my approach to language learning dramatically, obviously for the better.